uidaholib/oer-curriculum-map/browse.md

 ## Browse OER Textbooks

-This table provides sorting and basic search of OER mapped to courses.
+This table provides sorting and basic search of OER mapped to GEM courses.
 Click on the title to see the full document information.

 <table id="item-table" class="table table-striped table-bordered">